jorgecarleitao/pyglet-gui/docs/manager.rst

         The Batch of the manager.
 A read-only property defined in the initialization.

-        If no batch is provided in initialization, this Manager defines its own batch and exposes it draw() method.
+        If no batch is provided in initialization, this Manager defines its own batch and exposes a draw() method.

-        A Pyglet Batch can be shared among ViewerManagers and is exposed by each viewer by the method :meth:`pyglet_gui.core.Viewer.get_batch`.
+        A Pyglet Batch can be shared among ViewerManagers and is exposed by each viewer by the method :meth:`pyglet_gui.core.Managed.get_batch`.

-    Pyglet's batch API uses groups and Pyglet-gui Theme API takes advantage of these.
-When a particular element of the theme is assigned to the batch, it must define which group it belongs to, e.g. for drawing in the right order.
-    The ViewerManager is responsible for defining such groups to its viewers.
+    Because Pyglet-gui Theme API uses groups for drawing, the ViewerManager is responsible for defining such groups to its viewers.

-    The first group required is one for the ViewerManager itself, such that different ViewerManagers can be drawn in the same window.
+    The first group required is for the ViewerManager itself, such that different ViewerManagers can be drawn in the same window.
 This is implemented in the :attr:`root_group`:

     .. attribute:: root_group